-- 4.2.1.
-The presence of all components that are included in the HVAC design for the rated home (e.g., heating, cooling, ventilation, dehumidification, humidification, and filtration components) and integrated with the duct system shall be verified, such that leakage from these components will be captured when the test is conducted.
-If these components have not yet been installed (e.g., an air handler has not yet been installed a new home), then the test shall not be conducted. - 4.2.2.
-The HVAC system controls shall be adjusted so that the air handler fan does not turn on during the test. - 4.2.3.
-Any fans that could change the pressure in either the Conditioned Space Volume or any spaces containing ducts or air handlers (e.g., bathroom fans, clothes dryers, kitchen vent hood, attic fan) shall be turned off. - 4.2.4.
+14 (Informative Note) For example, heating, cooling, ventilation, dehumidification, humidification, and filtration components.

+15 (Informative Note) For example, an air handler has not yet been installed a new home.

+- 4.2.3.
+Any fans that could change the pressure in either the Conditioned Space Volume or any spaces containing ducts or air handlers16 shall be turned off. - 4.2.4.
 All vented combustion appliances shall be turned off if there is a possibility that the space containing the appliance will be depressurized during the test procedure. - 4.2.5.
 All filters in the duct system and air handler cabinet shall be removed.
 If the Duct Leakage Tester is installed at a return grille, any filters present at that grille shall also be removed.
 If present, filter slot cover(s) shall be replaced after removing filters. - 4.2.6.
 Dampers within the duct system shall be treated as follows: - 4.2.6.1.
-Non-motorized dampers (e.g., pressure-activated operable dampers, fixed dampers) that connect the Conditioned Space Volume (including space conditioning duct systems) to the exterior or to Unconditioned Space Volume shall be left in their as-found positions.
-For example, a fixed damper in a duct supplying outdoor air for an intermittent

-- ventilation system that utilizes the HVAC fan shall be left in its asfound position. - 4.2.6.2.
-Motorized dampers that connect the Conditioned Space Volume (including space conditioning duct systems) to the exterior or to Unconditioned Space Volume_shall be placed in their closed positions and shall not be further sealed. - 4.2.6.3.
+Non-motorized dampers17 that connect the Conditioned Space Volume18 to the exterior or to Unconditioned Space Volume shall be left in their as-found positions.19 - 4.2.6.2.
+Motorized dampers that connect the Conditioned Space Volume18 to the exterior or to Unconditioned Space Volume shall be placed in their closed positions and shall not be further sealed. - 4.2.6.3.
 All zone and bypass dampers shall be set to their open position to allow uniform pressures throughout the duct system. - 4.2.6.4.
 All balancing dampers shall be left in their as-found position. - 4.2.7.
 Non-dampered ventilation openings within the duct system shall be treated as follows: - 4.2.7.1.
-Non-dampered ventilation openings of intermittently operating wholehouse ventilation systems, including HVAC fan-integrated outdoor air inlets, that connect the Conditioned Space Volume (including space conditioning duct systems) to the exterior or to Unconditioned Space Volume shall not be sealed. - 4.2.7.2.
-Non-dampered ventilation openings of continuously operating whole-house ventilation systems that connect the Conditioned Space Volume (including space conditioning duct systems) to the exterior or to Unconditioned Space Volume shall be sealed, preferably at the exterior of the enclosure. - 4.2.8.
+Non-dampered ventilation openings of intermittently operating whole-house ventilation systems, including HVAC fan-integrated outdoor air inlets, that connect the Conditioned Space Volume18 to the exterior or to Unconditioned Space Volume shall not be sealed. - 4.2.7.2.
+Non-dampered ventilation openings of continuously operating whole-house ventilation systems that connect the Conditioned Space Volume18 to the exterior or to Unconditioned Space Volume shall be sealed at the exterior of the enclosure where conditions allow. - 4.2.8.
 Supply registers and return grilles shall be temporarily sealed at both the face and the perimeter.
 Registers atop carpets are permitted to be removed and the face of the duct boot temporarily sealed during testing.
-For homes without registers and grilles present (e.g., new construction), the face of the duct boots shall be sealed instead.
+For homes without registers and grilles present20, the face of the duct boots shall be sealed instead.